Turkish ambassador: Impossible to stop coronavirus spread among Syrian refugees

 In 2016, Turkey agreed to keep refugees from crossing into the E.U. in return for billions in aid.

-But Kilic said the E.U. promised six billion euros in assistance and has delivered less than half of the funds.
+But Kilic said the E.U. promised 6 billion euros in assistance and has delivered less than half of the funds.

 "At this stage, at this time, we need action more than words," Kilic said.